Faculty

 Schüchtermann Klinik, Bad Rothenfelde, Germany

-Since April 2020 Nicolas Doll holds the post of Medical Director of Heart Surgery at Schüchtermann Klinik, Bad Rothenfelde, Germany.
-Previously, Prof. Doll was Medical Director and Head of Department of Cardiac Surgery at Sana Heart Center Stuttgart, Germany.
-His fields of interest include surgical ablation of atrial fibrillation, pacemaker, defibrillator, biventricular stimulation, OPCAB surgery, minimally invasive valve surgery, and diving medicine.
+Since April 2020, Prof. Nicolas Doll holds the post of Medical Director of Heart Surgery at Schüchtermann Klinik, Bad Rothenfelde, Germany.
+Previously, Prof. Doll was the Medical Director and Head of Department of Cardiac Surgery at Sana Heart Center Stuttgart, Germany.
+His fields of interest include surgical ablation of AF, pacemaker, defibrillator, biventricular stimulation, OPCAB surgery, minimally invasive valve surgery and diving medicine.

 Piotr Suwalski